Update March 13, 2026

 What exactly does this obligation entail and to whom does it apply?
-The most important aspects at a glance.
+We list the most important aspects.

 To whom does this obligation apply?

-The requirement applies to all owners and business right-holders, regardless of whether the building is rented or sold.
-Mere ownership of a non-residential building with a usable area greater than 1,000 sq. ft. is sufficient to be required to have a valid EPC NR.
+The obligation applies to all owners and business right holders, regardless of whether the building is leased or sold.
+Merely owning a non-residential building unit with a usable area greater than 500 m² sufficient to require having a valid EPC NR.

 Which buildings does this rule apply to?

-The EPC NR is only required for non-residential buildings, meaning:
+The EPC NR is only required for (large) non-residential buildings, meaning:

-- The building must not have a residential use, such as a home.
+- The building no residential zoning may have, such as a residence.

-- The building does not fall under the exclusion category, such as industrial buildings (workshops, warehouses or production halls) or buildings on a farm.
+- The building not under the exclusion category falls, such as industrial buildings (workshops, warehouses or production halls) or buildings on a farm.

 Examples of non-residential buildings covered by the requirement: